HartharnSam/mat_figure_print/README.md

 Needs there to be two folders in the fig_path - "Raster" and "Vector" which splits the raster and vector copies of files into two folders.
 True vector-printing (where all elements are vectorised, except colormaps saved as bitmaps) only occurs under isPrint = true, since this is the slowest step!

+# Movie Plotter (fast formatting)
+An efficient script for saving animation data where the plots are updated each frame, but formatting should be constant.